jackeys/Power-Armor-to-the-People/Articles/Spawn Levels and Locations.md

 20    | _T-45_, _T-51_, T-51c | All Gunners
 30    | _T-60*_ | All Gunners
 40    | X-01  | Legendary Gunners
-55    | Enclave X-02 | Legendary Gunners
-60    | X-01 Tesla | Legendary Gunners
+55    | Enclave X-02, X-01 Tesla | Legendary Gunners
 65    | Hellfire X-03 | Legendary Gunners

 * T-60 is excluded if using the Some Assembly Required Redistribution patch, since that makes T-60 exclusive to the Brotherhood of Steel